A New York Love Affair

 Cultural and linguistic diversity in New York City is alive and well.

 Recent data from the Census Bureau’s American Community Survey revealed that as little as 51 percent of New Yorkers speak English at home.
 Not surprisingly, Spanish is the second most commonly spoken language.
 It is spoken at home by nearly 25 percent of New Yorkers, amounting to roughly 1.87 million people.
-In fact, New York is home to as many as 800 languages and is often referred to as the world’s most linguistically diverse cities — and it is for this very reason, that I feel right at home.
+In fact, New York is home to as many as 800 languages and is often referred to as the world’s most linguistically diverse cities — for this reason, I feel right at home.

 A Love Story That Never Ends